 A defense can interfere with the [a] location of the target by evasive maneuvers.

-There isn't really a way to interfere with [b] the characteristics of a shot, short of inserting a saboteur into the crew of the firing ship.
+There isn't really a way to interfere with [b] the characteristics of a shot, short of inserting a saboteur into the crew of the firing ship (in science fiction there are sometimes technobabble "nuclear damper fields" that prevent nuclear warheads from exploding).
 A defense can interfere with the environment through which the shot passes by such things as jamming the weapon's homing frequencies or clouds of anti-laser sand (which may work in the Traveller universe, but not in reality).

-There isn't really a way to directly interfere with [c] the weapon's aiming precision (again short of a saboteur), though one can indirectly do so by decreasing the target's signature, increasing the range or jamming the firing ship's targeting sensors and degrade their targeting solution.
+There isn't really a way to directly interfere with [c] the weapon's aiming precision (again short of a saboteur), though one can indirectly do so by decreasing the target's signature, increasing the range or jamming the firing ship's targeting sensors and degrade their targeting solution (in science fiction is the infamous "cloaking device").

 Finally, while one cannot do much about the [d] weapon's rate of fire, the [e] lethality of a given shot can be effectively reduced by rendering harmless shots that actually hit.
-This is done by armor, point defense, and science-fictional force fields.
+This is done by armor and point defense (in science fiction there are "force screens" and "deflector shields").

 If you can complicate your opponent's firing solution enough (i.e., dodge enough so all the shots miss), you do not need all that heavy bulky armor.
 Of course, if a shot does hit, you are up doo-doo pulsar without a gravity generator.